VictorLieu/GroceryCo-Kiosk/README.md

 ```

 # Additional Notes
+Source code for the project exists under /src, and data (item catalog, cart text file) exist under /data.
-Some unit tests utilizing the NUnit framework have also been added to test the functionalities of certain features in this checkout system.
+Some unit tests utilizing the NUnit framework have also been added to test functionalities against different input combinations (ex. duplicates of an item).
+These tests can be found under /GroceryKioskTests.
 The following NuGet packages have also been added to the project: </br>
 * **Microsoft.Extensions.Hosting** - Used for startup configurations
 * **Serilog** - For logging information during checkout process, and also logging errors to cosole when exceptions are thrown
-* **Newtonsoft.Json** - Used to desearlize itemCatalog.json file
+* **Newtonsoft.Json** - Used to desearlize priceCatalog.json file
+* **NUnit** - Used as the unit testing framework
+* **Moq** - Used to mock objects for unit tests

-# Assumptions
+# Limitations/Assumptions
 * A text file named "cart.txt" exists under the data directory containing items to be checked out
 * The users cart is not empty (cart.txt is not empty)
 * All items in the cart exist in the catalog
-* A JSON file named "itemCatalog.json" exists under the data directory
+* A JSON file named "priceCatalog.json" exists under the data directory
 * When a catalog item is not on sale, the salePrice value will be "N/A"
+* Invalid filepath/file name exceptions will be logged to console as erorrs and the program will terminate
+* cart and priceCatalog files for tests are located under /testData